 Mutual fund returns in 401(k) plans are normally reported as net returns, meaning that fees for managing your investments are subtracted from your gains or added to your losses before calculating the annual return.
 Other costs, such as administrative and record-keeping fees, are often divvied up among plan participants but are not explicitly listed on individual investment statements.

 My recommendation: Do not invest in anything unless you fully understand every component of the individual investment, including the structure of fees.
 When evaluating your options, seek funds with a strong track record and low fees.
-Most people should consider investing within an automated portfolio service, such as Betterment, which minimizes fees, improves diversification, performs automated rebalancing, and provides greater returns.
-Open a Betterment account now.
+Most people should consider investing within an automated portfolio service, such as Betterment, which minimizes fees, improves diversification, performs automated re-balancing, and provides greater returns.

 Of all the recommendations contained in the above acrostic, this one is perhaps the most difficult to act upon.
 To manage investment risk requires many steps: an understanding of what risk truly is and is not, an understanding of personal risk tolerance, and methods to evaluate risk.